Minnesota payroll tax and registration guide

 New Hire Report

-Where you can find the tax account numbers needed
+Where you can find the tax account numbers you need

 If you are an existing employer who has previously run payroll in Minnesota, you likely already have the IDs and online accounts needed for OnPay to process your tax filings.